Kevin-Arias/Language-CheatSheet/README.md

 #### Binary Search
 - Binary Search allows us to find a key *k* in a large file containing keys *z*[0,1,...,n-1] in sorted order, we first compare k with *z*[n/2], and depending on the result we recurse either on the first half of the file *z*[0,..., n/2-1], or on the second half *z*[n/2,...,n-1]
 - The runtime of this algorithm is O(log n)

+#### Medians
+- The median of a list of numbers is its 50th percentile.
+- Sorting values and then finding the median takes O(n log n) time and that is just too slow.
+- We can use the Selection algorithm to find the k largest item where k is size/2